Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Results Discussion

-The optimization process begins with 50 randomly generated initial samples, followed by 150 optimization iterations (epochs) guided by the MixMOBO strategy.
-Figure~\ref{fig:perf1} presents the evolution of the best-obtained efficiency over the 150 search iterations, along with the corresponding optimal profile shapes and undulation kinematics of the NACA 0012 airfoil.
-Details of some of the best-performing efficiency cases are also provided in Table~\ref{tab:Parf}, which reveals a remarkable efficiency range between 40--82\%, which significantly exceeds that of the reference swimming modes, carangiform and anguilliform, within the domain of given kinematics parameters.
-Furthermore, the best-performing profiles demonstrate high efficiency at the lowest wavelength and highest frequency within the given range, while the conventional carangiform and anguiliform profiles attain their optimal performance predominantly at lower frequencies (see Fig.~\ref{fig:eff}).
-To investigate the differences in the kinematic behavior between the optimized and conventional swimming modes, the backbone (centerline) undulation of the NACA 0012 airfoil over five different time instances within one oscillation cycle is presented in Fig.~\ref{fig:backbone}.
-The first and second optimal profiles exhibit similar undulatory patterns, with the main distinction being a more pronounced head motion in the optimal profile.
+To investigate the differences in the kinematic behavior between the optimized and conventional swimming modes, the backbone (centerline) undulation of the NACA 0012 airfoil over six time instances within one oscillation cycle is presented in Fig.~\ref{fig:backbone}.
+The optimized profiles exhibit similar undulatory patterns, with the main distinction being a more pronounced head motion in the optimal profile.
 Compared to the anguilliform profile, the optimal profile aligns closely over a significant region that spans approximately 30\% to 87\% of the body length.
 However, at the leading and trailing edges, notable differences are evident.
 The optimal profile exhibits head motion in the opposite direction to that of the anguilliform profile, and the tail amplitude is marginally lower, with the anguilliform tail reaching a maximum lateral amplitude near 0.1.
 These distinctive features, specifically the out-of-phase head motion, may \edt{contribute} to the superior propulsive performance exhibited by the optimized profiles.
 The observed increase in efficiency is likely associated with these deviations from the anguilliform pattern in both head and tail kinematics.
 To further examine this hypothesis, a detailed analysis of the wake structures and force distributions is presented in the following discussion.